Zavlekov: Administrative division

+Etymology

+The initial name of Zavlekov was probably Zavlekom, but the rare suffix -om was adapted to similar names and replaced by the common Czech suffix -ov.
+The name was derived from the personal name Zavlek, meaning "Zavlek's".

 Geography

 Zavlekov is located about 15 km southeast of Klatovy and 44 km south of Plzeň.
 It lies in the Blatná Uplands.
 The Úslava River flows through the municipality.
 The municipal territory is rich in fishponds.
 The largest of them is Hnačovský rybník, which, however, lies only partially in the municipality.

 History

 The first written mention of Zavlekov is from 1334, when the village was owned by the Lords of Velhartice.

 Transport

-The I/22 road (the section from Klatovy to Strakonice) passes through the municipality.
+The I/22 road (the section from Klatovy to Strakonice) runs through the municipality.